 What the buyer interprets sell my house as-is:

-One, the house has serious issues, known or otherwise, and there are truly no funds to do any repair on the property.
+Serious Issues a Seller Won’t or Can’t Correct and there are truly no funds to do any repair on the property.
 This is usually notifying the public the house has issues ranging from needing major TLC (tender loving care) to a full gut rehab.

 The Seller Can’t Be Bothered.
 A seller does not want to put energy into the sale of a home.
 They have other things going on in their life and can’t deal with the stress of selling.
 They just want to be done with it.
 Often estate homes will be sold as-is.

 What Are Most Sellers Trying to Say When Tell Me Say Sell My House As-Is?